MakeMeSenpai/Weekly_puzzle/the_locker_problem/README.md

 ... and so on and so forth
 After the process is complete with the thousandth student, how many lockers are open?

-There are 688 open lockers left!
+There are 688 open lockers left